 Loftus Peak is a fund manager that invests client monies in disruptive companies expected to outperform global equity markets over the medium- to long-term.
-The allocation of capital is a powerful force for change; we at Loftus Peak understand that our investment decisions, when taken together with others, can drive positive ESG outcomes.
-It is important we consider and integrate ESG factors into our investment approach as they have the potential to impact the long-term sustainability of companies in our investment universe.
+The allocation of capital is a powerful force for change; Loftus Peak understands that investment decisions, when taken together with others, can drive positive ESG outcomes.
+It is important to consider and integrate ESG factors into the investment approach as they have the potential to impact the long-term sustainability of companies in the Loftus Peak investment universe.

-We believe companies with strong ESG credentials and opportunity often carry a disruptive edge and can even be classified as disruptive by riding on ESG thematics.
+Loftus Peak believes companies with strong ESG credentials and opportunity often carry a disruptive edge and can even be classified as disruptive by riding on ESG thematics.
 This disruption makes them more attractive as investments.
-We look to where the world is heading and position our clients to benefit from that change, selecting investments based on a disciplined valuation process.
+Loftus Peak looks to where the world is heading and positions its clients to benefit from that change, selecting investments based on a disciplined valuation process.
 There are two distinct questions facing responsible investors looking for suitable companies to invest in; what type of business a company is involved in and how a company operates its business.

-o (B) No
+• (B) No